cognitect-labs/aws-api/README.md

-The aws-api client uses an http-client to send requests to AWS, including any operations you invoke _and_ fetching the region and credentials when you're running in EC2.
+The aws-api client uses an http-client to send requests to AWS, including any operations you invoke _and_ fetching the region and credentials when you're running in EC2 or ECS.
 By default, each aws-api client creates its own http-client, which, in turn, manages its own resources.
 Invoke `cognitect.aws.client.api/stop` on the client if you want it to shut down any resources it and its http-client are using.

 If you're creating multiple aws-api clients, you can, optionally, create a single http-client and share it across aws-api clients e.g.